jeanCarloMachado/vim-toop/README.md

 ## Q&A

 *What is a text-object?*
     Instead of editing character by is much more efficient to edit by word, sentence, and paragraph.
-In Vim, these higher-level concepts [are called text objects](https://blog.carbonfive.com/2011/10/17/vim-text-objects-the-definitive-guide/).
+In Vim, these higher-level concepts are called text objects.
 But in the end just a block of text.
-If you want to go deeper take a look at `:h text-object`
+If you want to go deeper take a look at [this post](https://blog.carbonfive.com/2011/10/17/vim-text-objects-the-definitive-guide/) and also the official documentation `:h text-object`.